LMCF-IMG/Langerhans_Islet_Volume_Evaluation_by_Extrusion/README.md

 ## Macro: Islet_Volume_Extrusions_Dialog.ijm

-This is basically a small automated script that helps a user process microscope images without having to click through everything manually.
+This is a small automated script that helps a user process microscope images without having to click through everything manually.
 It’s designed to **measure the 3D volume of pancreatic islets from 2D image data**.

 Here’s what it does step by step in everyday terms: